TheSilvered/nest/docs/c_api/c_api-str.md

 **Description:**

-Parses a Nst_ByteObj from a string.
+Parses a `Byte` object from a string.

 If an invalid literal is found, the function fails rather than returning zero.
 Valid literals follow Nest's byte syntax, because of this 10 is considered